-A direct transfer, or direct rollover, is exactly what it sounds like: The money moves directly from your old account to the new one without ever leaving the respective custodians’ hands.
+A direct transfer, or direct rollover, is exactly what it sounds like: The money moves directly from your old account to the new one.
 In other words, you never have access to the money, which means you don’t have to worry about any tax withholdings or other liabilities.

 Depending on your account custodian(s), this transfer may all be done digitally via ACH transfer, or you may receive a paper check made payable to the new account.
 Either way, this is considered the simplest option, and one that keeps your retirement fund intact and growing with the least possible interruption.

-Another viable, but slightly more complex, option, is to do an indirect transfer or rollover, in which you cash out the account with the express intent of immediately reinvesting it into another retirement fund, whether that’s your new company’s 401(k) or an IRA (which we’ll get into in more detail below).
+Another viable, but slightly more complex, option, is to do an indirect transfer or rollover, in which you cash out the account with the express intent of immediately reinvesting it into another retirement fund, whether that’s your new company’s 401(k) or an IRA (see above).

 For example, say you have $50,000 in your old 401(k).
 If you elected to do an indirect transfer, your custodian would cut you a check for only $40,000, thanks to the mandatory 20% tax withholding.